Skip to content

 The JS linked via files is summarised and fed into the website via 2 new JS links.

-However, these are not links to files but so-called cgi links that trigger a 2nd server response (in this case 2 more).
+However, these are not links to files, but rather so-called CGI links that trigger a second server response (in this case, 2 additional ones).

 We measure a server-side processing time of 50ms per link.